shyarnis/project-euler/notes.md

 -   Add sum divisible by `3` and sum divisible by `5` after that subtract sum divisible by `15`

 -   sum divisible by `15` is required for subtactraction to avoid double counting the numbers that are divisible by both `3` and `5`.

+### Problem 004

+-   create a function to check is_palindrome(number)
+-   problem wants to find largest product, so start the loop from upper bound.
+-   for some products, it will be smaller than max_palindrome so, break the loop.